RGBboy/express-mailer/readme.md

 ## To Do

-* Add ability to curry the from address.
+* Add ability to carry the from address.
-* Add checking of options when .mailer.send is called.
+* Add checking of options when `.mailer.send` is called.

 ## License